January 2016 Ian Chiu

 Both USB-C monitors are based on USB Power Delivery standard with the Asus MB169C+ as the one drawing power needed from the host and the Dell UltraSharp UP3017Q being the one that supplies ample of power to recharge a laptop.

 The transition to USB-C in the DAS market isn’t particularly exciting.
-It isn’t like storage form factor will improve dramatically by switching to the new reversible connector but when a USB-C drive like the new LaCie Porsche Design Drive works in tandem with USB Power Delivery, you may begin to realize it’s a killer app that everyone has been waiting for.
+It isn’t like storage form factor will improve dramatically by switching to the new reversible connector.
+However, when a USB-C drive like the new LaCie Porsche Design Drive works in tandem with USB Power Delivery, you may begin to realize it’s a killer app that everyone has been waiting for.

-No longer are you stuck with stock laptop chargers as the LaCie can also charge your laptop (up to 30W) while doubling as a multi-terabyte external backup device at the same time.
+With the LaCie, you are no longer stuck with stock laptop chargers as the drive also charge your laptop (up to 30W) while doubling as a multi-terabyte external storage.
 The all-aluminium designer drive is available up to 8TB with speed up to 5Gbps (USB 3.1 Gen. 1).
-Of course, you would need to own a laptop or tablet with USB-C charging capability, yet only a handful are available for you to choose from as of this writing.
+You would need a laptop or tablet with USB-C charging capability, yet only a handful are available for you to choose from as of this writing.

 Samsung has also brought the new USB-C connector to their high-end solid-state series.
 Its Portable SSD T3 is touted as a USB 3.1 device although it is limited to Gen. 1 mode – the same as USB 3.0.
 Internally, the T3 is likely upgraded with a better SSD controller that pushes performance to 450MB/s, provided your PC has UASP enabled.
 Samsung now offers a 2TB option in addition to 250GB, 500GB and 1TB but brace yourself for the price tag if you opt for the terabyte models.